Whether your home is a brand-new build or a 100-year-old Tudor, your residential roof is one of the most important structural elements.

 Residential Roof Design and Styles

-The type or style that you have affects the aesthetic of your home and the value of the property.
+The style that you have affects the aesthetic of your home and the value of the property.
 Typically, the design matches the style of the home, neighborhood, and area you live.
-Across the United States, there are dozens of designs and styles.

 - Gable – A basic triangular-pitched home with standard lines you see in most neighborhoods.
 They are used nationwide in all climates.